-Revo Uninstaller Pro 4 has a dedicated tool – named Browsers Cleaner – to deleting various browser-related data, and it supports the following browsers: Internet Explorer, Edge, Mozilla Firefox, Google Chrome, and Opera.
+Revo Uninstaller Pro has a dedicated tool – named Browsers Cleaner – for deleting various browser-related data, and it supports the following browsers: Internet Explorer, Edge, Mozilla Firefox, Google Chrome, and Opera.

-Open Revo Uninstaller Pro 4, and click Tools.
+- Open Revo Uninstaller Pro, and click Tools.

 - Check “Delete Temporary Internet files” for all browsers whose cache you wish to delete, and click Clear.

 Clear browser cache via the built-in browser options

 When you enter a website, some cached files will be created and stored on your computer.
 Your browser has its own tool to remove that stored cached data.
 How to delete cache in browser?